piotrdelikat/fet-data-extractor/README.md

 OPENAI_API_KEY=your_openai_api_key
 ANTHROPIC_API_KEY=your_anthropic_api_key

+If you use convertapi for pdf to text conversion using OCR CONVERT_API_KEY=your_convert_api_key

 ## Usage

-To run the main script:
+Uncomment the desired function and run the main script: yarn dev
-yarn dev

 ## Utility Scripts